Home Breakfast Bisquick Cinnamon Rolls Recipe (with Glaze!)

 Tips & Tricks For Making the Best Cinnamon Rolls

-• For a clean, smooth cut through the cinnamon roll, use dental floss!
-Get a strand about 12 inches long, place it under the log where you need to cut, then pull the string up until the ends crisscross at the top.
+• Cut the dough log with dental floss.
+Get a strand about 12 inches long, and place it under the log where you need to cut.
+Then, pull the string up until the ends crisscross at the top.
 Keep pulling to cut through the whole slice.
 Easy!

-• Don’t overmix the dough or it could become super tough and you’ll have hockey pucks instead of sweet rolls.
+• Don’t overmix.
+If you do, it could become super tough.
+Then, you’ll have hockey pucks instead of sweet rolls.

-• Pouring the glaze or frosting on while the rolls are still warm will allow the glaze to sink in a bit and add in some extra moisture and flavor.
+• Don’t let the rolls fully cool before adding the glaze.
+Pouring the glaze on while the rolls are still warm will allow it to sink in a bit.
+This adds in some extra moisture and flavor.

-• You can really use as much cinnamon and sugar as you like, no need to stick to the exact measurements in the recipe.
+• Be generous with the cinnamon-sugar.
+You can really use as much as you like, no need to stick to the exact measurements in the recipe.
 And feel free to add in other spices too.
-I love to use pumpkin spice or nutmeg sometimes as well.
+I love to use pumpkin spice or nutmeg sometimes.

-• Use a pastry mat or other silicone mat to roll out your dough, rather than making a mess of your kitchen counter.
+• Use a pastry mat to roll your dough.
+A silicone mat works well, too.
+Either will help prevent a mess on your kitchen counter.
 This makes for much easier cleanup!

 Cinnamon Roll with Milk